kdvolder/jsoo_tut/README.md

 Looking at its type `string -> Html.paragraphElement Js.t` is interesting (FYI: in the screenshot you can see its inferred type displayed as a 'codelens' inside Vscode [Ocaml Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)).

 As you can see it accepts one parameter of type `string` (this is a 'plain' Ocaml string) and returns a thing of type `Html.paragraphElement Js.t`.
 The `Js.t` indicates that this is "A type from the JavaScript world", rather than a "plain Ocaml type".
 Even within the "JavaScript World" `Js_of_Ocaml` provides a rich type system to keep track of different types of things.
-In this case the return can be seen to represent a `paragraphElement` which is a specific type of element you can insert into a Dom tree.
+In this case the return type represents a `paragraphElement` which is a rather specific type of element you can insert into a Dom tree.

-Let's take a look at some of the other library functions used here as well as their types (Tip: if you have Ocaml Platform setup properly, you can hover over each of them in the VScode editor and see their types in a hover).
+Let's take a look at some of the other library functions used here as well as their types (Tip: if you have Ocaml Platform setup properly, you can hover over each of them in the VScode editor and see their types in a hover.
+Personally I find this extremely helpful when trying to work with unfamiliar library apis, or even familiar ones :-).

 The function `Js.string` has type `string -> Js.js_string Js.t`.
-In short, this function accepts a Ocaml `string` and converts it to a JavaScript string.
-Look at the details of the return type which are interesting `Js.js_string Js.t`.
-Once more we see the `Js.t` which essentially says "A type from the JavaScript world", and specifically a `Js.js_string`, so a string.
+In short, this function
+accepts a Ocaml `string` and converts it to a JavaScript string.
+Look at the details of the return type which are interesting: `Js.js_string Js.t`.
+Once more we see the `Js.t` which essentially says "This is a type from the JavaScript world", and specifically a `Js.js_string`, so more specifically it is a JavaScript string.

 The function `Dom.appendChild` has type `#Dom.node Js.t -> #Dom.node Js.t -> unit`.
 Once again
 we see the use of `Js.t` to indicate that this function accepts values "from the Javascript World", and